auchenberg/kenneth-io/posts/2024-06-12-software-defined-intelligence.md

 However, I'm not convinced this is the best approach moving forward.

-If AI platform companies continue to sell their foundational models as inference, they will become indistinguishable, leading to a race to the bottom.
+If AI platform companies continue to only sell their foundational models as inference, they will become indistinguishable, leading to a race to the bottom.

 Instead, they need to build true platforms that climb the abstraction ladder and create something more high-level, and that is **software-defined intelligence**.